ludoguenet/laravel-service-maker/README.md

 ## Example

-The command `php artisan make:service CreateUser` creates two files.
+The command `php artisan make:service CreateUser {--noContract}` creates two files.

 The first one will be located as `app/Services/CreateUser/CreateUserService.php` and implements the `app/Services/Contracts/CreateUserContract.php` which is generated too.

 ## Contracts

+If you don't want a contract implemented with the service created, use the option `--noContract`.

-If you do not need any contract with your service.
+If you never need any contracts.
 Then turn the **with_interface** value to false in the config file.

 ## Installation